tap, an imprint and an homage

 who revel in mechanical sanctity, divested of their own.

-who forget secrets each day, re-meeting with each blackened sip.
+who forget secrets each day, meeting again with each blackened sip and retold open lie.

-who cling to shreds of liberalism, once discarded for black-red wet dreams
+who cling to shreds of liberalism, once discarded for red and black wet dreams

 who crave that queer, blessed unrest